Boxes, wrapping paper, and bags! What to do with all these Christmas sale tags??

 -Create a new budget for the year 2017.
 Please refer here Napkin Budget to help get started in creating a budget if you do not have one already made.

 What to do with all those gift bags and boxes!

 If you received gifts this year from family & friends in a gift bag or box, do not throw these away!
 Instead, fold them up nicely and put them in a sealed tote or somewhere safe where you will not forget them next year.
 Pack them away with any other Christmas decorations you take down.
-This not only saves you time in having to go buy more but also saves you money from paying full price on next year’s gifts.
-Having the supply at your home before the demand hits saves you time, money and hassle.
+This not only saves you time in having to go buy more but also saves you money from paying full price for next year’s gifts.
+Having the supply at your home before the demand hits save you time, money and hassle.

 Make a New Meal Plan-Restock your baking supplies

 If you are like me, I love baking during the Holidays!
 Filling the house up with delicious and cozy aromas is my way of welcoming the Holiday Season.
 My husband and I especially enjoy baking cookies and whatnot together to give as gifts to family and friends.
 After all the baking sheets have been washed and the leftover cookies packed away, we usually find that the ingredients in our cupboards have been largely depleted.
 This is a great time to do an inventory of and create a list of what you need to restock on so you’re not in the middle of cooking and go to reach for vanilla, flour, sugar, etc and realize you used most of it during Christmas.
 This is also a great time to check expiration dates and pitch anything that may make someone sick.
 So be sure you do this before going to the grocery store.
 Also, as the leftovers start to quickly disappear this means it’s time to make more meal plans.
 Take a moment in your day to sit down and create a new meal plan so you’re not stuck in the grocery store pondering what to make for dinner the week after Christmas, get fed up and pick-up Chinese Takeout on the way home (been there, done that…)